mahamahimasaravanan/DataVisualization/README.md

 # DataVisualization
 Assignments
-This is my academic assignments in the subject "Data Visualization and Data Analytics".
+This are my academic assignments in the subject "Data Visualization and Data Analytics".